-Youth ALIVE! is seeking a counseling intern (AMFT, MFT Trainee, or ASW) to provide therapy to clients in our direct service programs.
-Supervision will be provided by our Counseling Services Director, Nicky MacCallum, LMFT, NCC.
+Youth ALIVE! offers both counseling placements for BBS eligible graduate students, and associate placements for AMFT, ASW (1500 hours max), and APCC track candidates.
+Supervision is provided by our Counseling Services Director, Nicky MacCallum, LMFT, NCC.
 If you are interested, please email her at email@example.com with your resume and a cover letter detailing your interest, availability (i.e. days and times) and expectations (e.g. hours needed).
-Experienced applicants will qualify for stipends.
+Those with relevant community experience may qualify for a stipend.

 Counseling intern responsibilities:

-*Provide trauma-informed screening, assessment, and treatment of referred clients.
+- Provide trauma-informed screening, assessment, and treatment of referred clients.

-*Conduct home visits and generally provide services in the field which may include transportation of self and client to and from counseling activities in the community.
+- Conduct home visits and generally provide services in the field which may include transportation of self and client to and from counseling activities in the community.
 (A car is necessary.)

-*Complete and maintain all required documentation in a regular, timely manner and in accordance with policies.
+- Complete and maintain all required documentation in a regular, timely manner and in accordance with policies.

-*Meet all documentation and paperwork requirements as set by the agency.
+- Meet all documentation and paperwork requirements as set by the agency.

-*Participate in case conferencing meetings with non-clinical case management staff and agency staff meetings.
+- Participate in case conferencing meetings with non-clinical case management staff and agency staff meetings.

-*Participate in BBS eligible clinical supervision.
+- Participate in BBS eligible clinical supervision.